What Are the Costs Associated with Reverse Mortgages?

 While the reverse mortgage allows borrowers to eliminate their monthly principal and interest payments, there are still some ongoing costs to be aware of.

-At that point, the borrower or the borrower?s heirs may utilize proceeds from the sale of the home to pay off the loan and any interest that has accrued.
-The annual insurance premium must also be paid on a yearly basis, and is charged at a rate of .5% of the outstanding loan balance.
+At that point, the borrower or the borrower’s heirs may utilize proceeds from the sale of the home to pay off the loan and any interest that has accrued.
+The annual insurance premium must also be paid every year, and is charged at a rate of .5% of the outstanding loan balance.

-Finally, borrowers may face servicing fees that will be reflected on their loan statement.
-These fees may be paid on an ongoing basis, or financed into the loan.
+Finally, borrowers may face servicing fees reflected on their loan statements.
+These fees may be paid on an ongoing basis or financed into the loan.

 Where to learn more

-There are many resources that detail the costs of getting a reverse mortgage, including information from the Department of Housing and Urban Development.
+Many resources detail the costs of getting a reverse mortgage, including information from the Department of Housing and Urban Development.

 Also See: Reverse Mortgages a Good Idea?
 Consider The Costs!